lf-edge/ekuiper/README.md

 It can be run at various IoT edge user scenarios, such as,
 - Real-time processing of production line data in the IIoT
-- Gateway of connected vehicle analyze the data from CAN in IoV;
+- Gateway of connected vehicle analyze the data from CAN in IoV
-- Real-time analysis of wind turbines and smart bulk energy storage data in smart energy.
+- Real-time analysis of wind turbines and smart bulk energy storage data in smart energy

 eKuiper processing at the edge can greatly reduce system response latency, save network bandwidth and storage costs and improve system security.